-Our named executive officers who are full time employees are eligible to participate in our employee benefit plans, including our health and welfare plans, which are currently fully paid by us.
-Such benefits will be paid by the Company at 80% as of the completion of this offering, with the remainder to be paid by the eligible employee.
+Our named executive officers who are full time employees are eligible to participate in our medical and dental insurance plans, which are currently fully paid by us.
+These benefits will be paid by the Company at 90% following the completion of this offering, with the remainder to be paid by the eligible employee.
+In addition, it is the Company's practice to reimburse Dr. Werner \$418.76 per month in respect of premiums that he pays on his life insurance policy.